shuhei/dotfiles/README.md

 git clone git@github.com:shuhei/dotfiles.git
 ```

-Keep environment-specific git configs such as user name and email in `~/.gitconfig.local`.

 ## iTerm 2

 Use iTerm 2 on Mac and set `Preferences > Profiles > Terminal > Terminal Emulation > Report Terminal Type` to `xterm-256color`.